bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

   9. Cinder
   10. Horizon
   11. Start your first VM
+  12. Adding a compute node
-  12. Licencing
+  13. Licencing
-  13. Contacts
+  14. Contacts
-  14. Acknowledgement
+  15. Acknowledgement
-  15. To do
+  16. To do

 0. What is it?
 ==============